rafae2k/uber-clone/README.md

 [Click Here to run the app on Expo Snack](https://snack.expo.dev/@rafae2k/rafo---uber-clone)

-- It can run on Web emulator of Expo Snack only on iOS, Android or on your device reading the QR code on Expo Go App.
+- You can run on Web emulator of Expo Snack only on iOS or Android (Web doesn't work yet for this project) or on your device reading the QR code on Expo Go App.

 ### Prerequisites